Foodie travelers like me fantasize about eating one of those delicious Austrian cakes in a Viennese café.

 You might start by considering the best-rated foodie destinations in the US and around the world.

-Most people know you’ll find delicious offerings when it comes to French cuisine, or even at a
+Most people know you’ll find delicious offerings when it comes to French cuisine.

 But don’t overlook other foodie destinations near and far.
 Here are some of the best places for food tourism around the world.